Is the Go Washington DC Pass worth it? Go Washington DC Pass review 2019

 Washington DC is a classic and popular destination for both Americans and foreign visitors, but things there operate in different ways than cities like New York or Los Angeles.
 On one hand, many of the top Washington DC attractions are free to enter, including most of the big monuments and the many museums that make up the Smithsonian.
 But on the other hand, those attractions tend to be a bit dry, especially for younger visitors.

-Go Washington DC Card prices for 2016
+Go Washington DC Pass prices for 2019

 - 3 Attraction Choices Adult $59, 3 Attraction Choices Child $39

 - 4 Attraction Choices Adult $74, 4 Attraction Choices Child $49